binmishr/Wrangling_and_Visualizing_Musical_Data_R/README.md

 iii) Move to the directory on "Jupyter Notebook" where you have stored the .ipynb file.

 iv) Double click to open the File on "Jupyter Notebook" software.

+v) The Jupyter notebook shall reside under the folder "Wrangling_and_Visualizing_Musical_Data".
+   You can download the Wrangling_and_Visualizing_Musical_Data.zip file and unzip at your favourite location to see the notebook.

+vi) The datasets which are used on this project shall reside under the folder Wrangling_and_Visualizing_Musical_Data\_\datasets

+vii) All the required images shall reside under folder Wrangling_and_Visualizing_Musical_Data\_\img